Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Oktober 2024 01.33.06 UTC
+- WIB: Selasa, 29 Oktober 2024 02.19.52 UTC
-- WITA: Selasa, 29 Oktober 2024 02.33.06 UTC
+- WITA: Selasa, 29 Oktober 2024 03.19.52 UTC
-- WIT: Selasa, 29 Oktober 2024 03.33.06 UTC
+- WIT: Selasa, 29 Oktober 2024 04.19.52 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature